+Completed by: \\\\\ Date(s): \\\\\

+1. Communication

+- Yes Not Yet - □ □ easily understood when speaking or writing by others who know me well - □ □ easily understood when speaking or writing by those who do not know me - □ □ easily understood by others when speaking on the phone - □ □ understands what others say - □ □ understands what has been read ie. Texts and emails - □ □ hearing what others say to me in person or on the phone

+2. Moving about indoors and outdoors

+- □ □ going up and down stairs, using ramps, elevators or escalators

+- □ □ walking from room to room

+- □ □ bending to pick things off the floor

+- □ □ kneeling and getting up from a kneeling position

+- $\square$ accessing all areas of home

+- □ □ accessing all areas of the homes of friends and family

+- □ □ walking on flat ground outside

+- □ □ walking on uneven ground

+- □ □ reaching for things above your head

+- □ □ going out without being anxious or scared

+- □ □ qoing out in rainy or snowy weather

+3. Shopping for personal needs

-Completed by: Date(s) ): 1.
-Commu Yes Not Yet easi easi easi unde s who know me well who do not know me none s Yes Not Yet Goin Goin Goin Goin Goin Goin Goin Goi about indoors and outdoors g up and down stairs, using ramps, elevators or a sing from room to room ling to pick things off the floor sling and getting up from a kneeling position ssing all areas of home ssing all areas of the homes of friends and familing on flat ground outside ing on uneven ground hing for things above your head g out without being anxious or scared g out in rainy or snowy weather Yes Not Yet reac walk pick and takir ing labels, comparing costs, making a list of nee ing around stores, making choices, reading the sing out items from shelves, loading them in the biputting them onto the cashier's desking the groceries home by bus □or car □ getting anxious, scared, frustrated or angry in storing for items, including giving correct amount, recomp signs on aisles asket, taking them out of the basket eres, managing line-ups
+- □ □ reading labels, comparing costs, making a list of needed items - □ □ walking around stores, making choices, reading the signs on aisles - □ □ picking out items from shelves, loading them in the basket, taking them out of the basket and putting them onto the cashier's desk - $\Box$ taking the groceries home by bus $\Box$ or car $\Box$ - □ □ not getting anxious, scared, frustrated or angry in stores, managing line-ups

+□ □ paying for items, including giving correct amount, receiving change, use of debit/credit card Notes:

-4. Using public or personal transportation ride transit at desired stop navigate streets and surroundings safely rip plan using technology-Translink website, Google maps etc. locate transit stops, wait for ride, and board transit safely use Compass card to pay-tap in and tap out ride transit safely, use of landmarks or listen to recorded stop announcements exit transit at desired stop Notes: 5.
-Managing personal finances yes Not Yet use of debit/credit card for purchases access a bank teller and bank machine can access online services such as purchases, banking, paying bills save money for future life and expenses budget for groceries and other things I need understand bills and remember to pay them on time Notes: 6.
-Preparing and eating meals stand at the sink, counter, and stove stand at the sink, counter, and stove move food from shelves/fridge/counters to stove/oven/table chop, peel, mix or stir food open cans and jars, open and reseal bags understand recipes and labels safely use microwave, oven, stove follow healthy food guidelines use utensils to eat cook simple meals-breakfast, lunch, supper, and snacks follows food storage and food safety guidelines Notes: 7.
-Taking medications Yes Not Yet remember to take correct medications/correct doses at prescribed times get prescriptions filled and remember to get them re-filled understand what medications are for Notes:
+4. Using public or personal transportation

+- Yes Not Yet - $\square$ navigate streets and surroundings safely - □ □ trip plan using technology-Translink website, Google maps etc. - □ □ locate transit stops, wait for ride, and board transit safely - □ □ use Compass card to pay-tap in and tap out - □ □ ride transit safely, use of landmarks or listen to recorded stop announcements - □ □ exit transit at desired stop - Notes:

+5. Managing personal finances

+- □ □ use of debit/credit card for purchases - $\hfill\square$ $\hfill\square$ access a bank teller and bank machine - □ □ can access online services such as purchases, banking, paying bills - □ □ save money for future life and expenses - □ □ budget for groceries and other things I need - □ □ understand bills and remember to pay them on time

+6. Preparing and eating meals

+- $\Box$ stand at the sink, counter, and stove - □ □ move food from shelves/fridge/counters to stove/oven/table - $\Box$ $\Box$ chop, peel, mix or stir food - □ □ open cans and jars, open and reseal bags - □ □ understand recipes and labels - □ □ safely use microwave, oven, stove - □ □ follow healthy food guidelines - $\Box$ $\Box$ use utensils to eat - □ □ cook simple meals-breakfast, lunch, supper, and snacks - □ □ follows food storage and food safety guidelines

+7. Taking medications

+- □ □ remember to take correct medications/correct doses at prescribed times - □ □ get prescriptions filled and remember to get them re-filled - □ □ understand what medications are for